davidacarter/pochoir/README.md

 # pochoir

 A GIMP plugin to convert any normal image into a stacked set of stencil layers.
-Useful for planning physical multilayer stencil paintings based on digital artwork or photography.
+Useful for planning physical multilayer stencil paintings based on digital artwork or photographs.

 # Getting started